douglasgreen/outlines/society/philosophy/books.en.md

 discrimination.
 It remains a cornerstone of Advaita Vedanta philosophy and a valuable resource for spiritual seekers.

-## The Book of Salvation by Avicenna
+## "The Book of Salvation" by Avicenna

 "The Book of Salvation" (al-Najat) by Avicenna is an epitome of his more extensive work, "The Cure" (al-Shifa’).
 It serves as a concise version of his philosophical ideas, covering various subjects